hero banner image

 By the end of the degree, you will have developed a framework of evidenced-based knowledge to apply competently to your practice, as a skilled and reflective practitioner.
 You will be able to draw on a broad range of experience and apply your professional learning skilfully in context.

 You’ll have a personal tutor to guide you through your degree course, all the way to graduation.
 Your personal tutor can support with your well-being and sense of belonging, helping you to build effective relationships.
-They can clarify academic expectations and support your understanding assessment and feedback.
+They can clarify academic expectations and support your understanding of assessment and feedback.
 Additionally, they can assist with your personal and professional development, identifying goals and helping you to engage with the university and wider contexts.

 For each year of the three-year programme, there is a Year Lead who you can approach for support.
-The Programme Leader who oversee the whole programme, will guide and support you throughout your studies.
+The Programme Leader who oversees the whole programme, will guide and support you throughout your studies.

 Whilst on school placement, you will train within one of our partnership schools.
-You’ll work closely with a Teacher Mentor within and beyond the classroom as you develop your confidence and competence to be an effective classroom practitioner.
-You will have a wide team of professionals to support you during school -based training, including a Primary school-based training lead, subject tutors and lead mentors.
-Additional guidance and support will also be available from a Professional school-based lead and from a representative of the University who will undertake visits to quality assure the training received.
+You’ll work closely with a Teacher mentor within and beyond the classroom as you develop your confidence and competence to be an effective classroom practitioner.
+You will have a wide team of professionals to support you during school -based training, including a primary school-based training lead, subject tutors and lead mentors.
+Additional guidance and support will also be available from a professional school-based lead and from a representative of the university who will undertake visits to quality assure the training received.

 The Herts Academic Skills (HAS) is a central team in the University.
 Their aim is to help make sure that you have all the opportunities you need to develop your academic skills and to reach your academic goals.
 The team can support you in different ways, with one-to-one tutorials, drop-in sessions and workshops, ensuring that you reach your potential.